 Jiří Kolář is a key artistic and cultural figure in the Czech Republic.
 Born in 1914, Kolář saw first-hand and was influenced by many of the momentous changes that occurred in Europe during the 20th century.
 Although full of whimsy, his work contains strong political undertones and spans across many genres and mediums.
-Leah Cowan looks into the life and work of this influential Czech artist.

 Between the establishment of the Czechoslovak Republic in 1918 and the division of the Czech and Slovak Republics in 1993, Eastern Europe had experienced two World Wars and the oppressive stranglehold of the Eastern Bloc.
 Jiří Kolář – a prolific Czech poet, artist, and translator – was born in 1914 in Protivín, Czech Republic, and spent much of his formative years in Kladno and Prague.
 Café Slavia, where Kolář held a permanent table with friend and writer Václav Černý, still sits on the bank of the Vltava in the Praha 1 district.
 His writings, and later visual art pieces, were vastly experimental in form and pushed the boundaries of modern art.
 Kolář’s first exhibition in 1937 showed collages and mixed media sculptures, which worked to disrupt the field of vision.
 His work adopted ‘Rollage’ techniques, which playfully married vertical slices of reproductions of old master paintings with torn pieces of magazine and everyday objects.